Biden Stung by SCOTUS' Race Ruling, but Says Court Packing Isn't the Answer

 The affirmative action ruling is the latest in a string of setbacks on issues that were once considered settled, such as abortion rights, delivered by the conservative-leaning court.

-Liberal Democratic lawmakers have proposed expanding the number of Supreme Court justices, possibly ending its conservative majority, but the plan has not been embraced by the White House and other Democrats.
+Liberal Democrat lawmakers have proposed expanding the number of Supreme Court justices, possibly ending its conservative majority, but the plan has not been embraced by the White House and other Democrats.

 Earlier on Thursday at the White House, Biden said he "strongly" disagrees with the court's decision and urged colleges to take into account challenges that applicants face, including racial discrimination, during the admissions process.